-Microscopic fluctuations of anthropomorphism (Wirtz et al., 2018) can reduce eeriness.
+Microscopic fluctuations of anthropomorphism (Wirtz et al, 2018) can reduce eeriness.
 There is a substantial vacuum in the literature with regards to the usage of anthropomorphism in hotel settings (Ding et al., 2022).
-Prior research on anthropomorphism is varied, acceptability is still a challenge, and it is unclear how the physical and emotional aspects of HSRs anthropomorphic traits differ from one another (Mori, 1970; Salles et al., 2020).
-Empirical research on interactions between humans and robots using projected scenarios are extremely limited (Vas, 2021; Lee et al., 2019; Zambito, 2019; Linthwaite, 2019; Moneta

-& Sinclair 2020).
-Projected scenarios can be utilised as a useful technique for helping customers (Van Pinxteren et al., 2019).
+Prior research on anthropomorphism is varied, acceptability is still a challenge, and it is unclear how the physical and emotional aspects of HSR anthropomorphic traits differ from one another (Mori, 1970; Salles et al., 2020).
+Empirical research on interactions between humans and robots using projected scenarios are extremely limited (Vas, 2021; Lee et al., 2019; Zambito, 2019; Linthwaite, 2019; Moneta & Sinclair 2020).
+Projected scenarios can be utilised as a useful technique for helping customers (Van Pinxteren et al., 2020).
 Since the hospitality sector is particularly vulnerable to the growth of HSR, there is a need for greater research in the field (Yang et al., 2021).

 Hotel classification is a key factor in determining the ways in which HSRs are implemented and received in service settings.
 Budget and midscale hotels are more affected by HSR than luxury hotels because luxury hotel guests do not place a high value on the services offered by HSR (Chi et al., 2020).
-In comparison, mid-scale and low-cost hotels often strive to meet the needs of guests through limited service, unlike luxury hotels that aim to provide high-end and personalised services (Kim & Kim, 2005).
-The value of services provided by human workers are vital for luxury hotels, whereas the opposite is true for other categories, as shown by robotic services, which do not differentiate between midscale and low-cost hotels in terms of customer satisfaction (Chan and Tung, 2019).
+By comparison, mid-scale and low-cost hotels frequently aim to satisfy guests' demands through restricted service, in contrast to luxury hotels, which attempt to offer premium and personalised services (Kim & Kim, 2005).
+The value of service provided by human workers is vital for luxury hotels, whereas the opposite is true for other categories, as shown by robotic services, which do not differentiate between midscale and low-cost hotels in terms of customer satisfaction (Chan and Tung, 2019).

 Such conflicting findings on impact of anthropomorphism on a guest's propensity to employ HSR (Yang et al., 2021) suggest that the operationalisation of anthropomorphic features and the engagement with HSR by humans in hotel settings require extensive, detailed, further analysis as we present in this research paper.
 Prior studies on HSR are restricted to a few developed nations like Japan and the USA, yet provide contradictory evidence regarding the effect on guest comments about their stay at a hotel and their interest in using HSR.
-Currently, there is a lack of theoretical and practical understanding in identifying the boundary conditions of HSR.(McCartney and McCartney, 2020; Murphy et al., 2019).
-The psychological propensity to assign human features to non-human features are reflected in the anthropomorphic design of HSRs (Heider and Simmel, 1944).
-Robotic deployment has become essential due to the recent pandemic, but it cannot be viewed as a force majeure that completely replaces human interaction in settings where the value of human connection and the spirit of hospitality are paramount (Blut et al., 2021).
+Meanwhile, theoretical and practical understanding to identify HSR boundary conditions remains lacking (McCartney & McCartney, 2020; Murphy et al, 2019).
+The psychological propensity to assign human features to non-human features are reflected in the anthropomorphic design of HSRs (Heider & Simmel, 1944).
+Robotic deployment has become essential due to the recent pandemic, but it cannot be viewed as a force majeure that completely replaces human interaction in settings where the value of human connection and the spirit of hospitality are paramount (Arena, 2020; Blut et al., 2021).
 Building and maintaining relationships will be accomplished by the relevance marketers generate, the experiences they produce, and the service value of HSRs (Katz, 2022).

-3. Research aims, method, and structure
+Research aims, method, and structure of the paper

 In the present paper we assume that divergence in previous findings were based service situations.
-Therefore we conducted an experimental investigation of guests-robot interactions in two different service contexts-food and beverage and front desk, within a SEA context.
+Therefore we conducted an experimental investigation of guests-robot interactions in two different service contexts-food and beverage and front desk, within a Southeast Asian context.
 We address this significant gap by providing contemporary theoretical and practical understanding by undertaking a cross country study of budget, midscale, and luxury hotels within six SEA countries, namely: Singapore, Philippines, Indonesia, Thailand, Vietnam and Malaysia to determine the degree of anthropomorphism on HSRs in the hotel industry.